mohnbroetchen2/AniShare/doc/index.rst

     :width: 99%

 At the moment, the software/database is geared towards handling of mice, however, it can be adjusted to handle any kind of research animal.
-AniShare is not connected to `PyRat` or `Tick@lab`.
+AniShare is connected to import animals from `PyRat` or `Tick@lab`.
+Until now there is no synchronisation back to `PyRat` and `Tick@lab`.
 The official changes (e.g. new ownership must be applied in `PyRat` or `Tick@lab` separately by the responsible person, in communication with the animal care takers).